rositsadr/ProjectTrackerApp/README.md

  3. Showing the count of Employees working on the projects.
  4. Showing the working progress of the employees.

+After every statistic there is a button "Export CSV".
+By click on it you can export the table you see on the screen in SCV file(excel).

  In the footer you can see about the App link and contact us link.. they are under construction :)

  I hope you like it...
 HAPPY HOLIDAYS :)